 It is the combination of art and data that makes for good storytelling.

 By Benjamin Von Wong

 Benjamin Von Wong is a Canadian artist, photographer and viral activist who designs social impact campaigns.
-On a mission is to help make positive impact unforgettable, he has raised over 100 million views for causes including plastics, fast fashion and electronic waste.
-He has a Guinness Book Record, and a community of over 500,000 followers.
+On a mission to help make positive impact unforgettable, he has raised over 100 million views for causes including plastics, fast fashion and electronic waste.
+He has a Guinness Book Record and a community of over 500,000 followers.

 A couple months ago, my good friend and data scientist Eric Berlow challenged me to explain the concept of “Climate Equity” through art.

 After throwing many different ideas around, we finally settled on making a diorama – a three-dimensional charcoal drawing made from 22 different pieces of paper, drawn with the help of 16-year-old illustrator Cadence Lark.

 After hundreds of hours of planning, building, and filming – we came up with this short film that I think does the best job of explaining what climate equity is, why it’s important and what we’re doing wrong.